Circulation Information for Students

 Borrowers assume total liability for items checked out from the Coates Library or borrowed on interlibrary loan.
 This includes responsibility for payment for lost, damaged, or mutilated items.
 Borrowers are responsible for making sure that items are properly returned for discharge from the library’s circulation system.
 The responsibility and liability remain with the borrower until the item is properly discharged.

 All library materials are subject to recall at which time due dates are shortened to 4 days from the date of recall, and overdue fines apply.
 The student should comply promptly with any request to bring back borrowed items that have been recalled.

 Books, government documents, and printed music may be checked out for the duration of the semester or summer term and can be renewed electronically 2 times if there are no holds or recalls placed on the items.
 See Renewing Items for instructions on how to do this.

 Interlibrary loan materials are assigned the due date set by the lending institution.
 Any renewal requests must be made through the Interlibrary Loan office.

 Bound periodicals circulate for 1 day, with no electronic renewals permitted.

-Media materials circulate for 7 days with 2 electronic renewals (feature films circulate for 5 days).
-Media reserves must be used in-house.
+Media materials circulate for 14 days with 2 electronic renewals.

 Materials in Special Collections must be used in Special Collections.

-Lockers are available for student checkout.
+Lockers on the 2nd floor and 4th floor are available for student checkout.
 The lockers are checked out for one term and can be renewed electronically 3 times.
-These can be checked out at the main circulation desk.
+Keys can be checked out at the main circulation desk.

-Study rooms are available for groups of 2 or more students for a period of 2 hours.
+Study rooms are available for checkout for a period of 2 hours.
 The keys to the study rooms are checked out at the main circulation desk.
-Reservations may be made up to a week in advance using the D!BS study room reservation interface.
+Reservations may be made up to a week in advance using the online study room reservation interface.
 (No more than one reservation per day per student, and no more than two reservations per student in any one-week period.)

 2- or 4-hour reserves (including laptops, study room keys, and headphones):